Treatment for Anxiety in Dubai

 Living with Generalized Anxiety Disorder

 Opening up about an anxiety disorder is challenging and often limited to the closest circle of family and friends.
-With therapeutic support, however, it’s possible to share one’s struggles with family members, educating them about the condition and involving them into the treatment.
+With therapeutic support, however, it’s possible to share one’s struggles with family members, educating them about the condition and involving them in the treatment.

 Anxiety disorders.
 The picture shows a young anxious girl covering her face with hands